pdegen/BootstrapSeq/README.md

 ## Instructions

 For all options, it is assumed that you have R and edgeR already installed on your system.
-In a future version, it will be possible to do the bootstrapping with a user-provided Python or R script that performs a custom differential expression analysis.
+In a future version, it will be possible to do the bootstrapping with a user-provided Python or R script for custom log fold change estimation.

 ### Option 1: Snakemake